 \section{Introduction}

 This article introduces an extension of the partitioned local depth (PaLD) algorithm to compute data cohesion adapted to online applications.
 PaLD excels at unsupervised, parameter-free clustering (highlighted in the Proceedings of the National Academy Sciences \cite{bmm22}) and is built on a probabilistic foundation with desirable theoretical properties \cite{bfl24,bmm22,moo23}.
 The PaLD framework learns a network of communities in data that contains structural information beyond canonically induced clusters.
 PaLD has been applied to classification \cite{lan22}, data depth \cite{evans2024two} and network science \cite{blz25, khoury2024informative}.
-The basis of the framework's parameter-free robustness is relative comparisons among triples of data points, but this necessitates $O(n^3)$ comparisons among data to compute cohesion exactly.
+The basis of the framework's parameter-free robustness is relative comparisons among triples of data points, but this necessitates $O(n^3)$ comparisons to compute cohesion between all pairs of data points.
 Scaling to large datasets requires approximations \cite{bddp22}.

-Our extension, online PaLD, is adapted to applications where (i) a reference dataset is fixed and (ii) many individual test points may need to be compared to the reference network.
-After an upfront cost of making $O(n^3)$ relative comparisons is paid, adding one more datum will entail $O(n^2)$ further relative comparisons.
+Our extension, online PaLD, is adapted to applications where (i) a reference dataset is fixed and (ii) many individual test points may need to be compared to the reference cohesion network.
+After an upfront cost of making $O(n^3)$ relative comparisons, adding one more datum will entail $O(n^2)$ more relative comparisons.
 This makes larger datasets accessible to exact analysis and complements previous work on scalability \cite{bddp22,dg24sequential, lan22}.